32 Super Easy Easter Treats Kids To Make

 13. DIY Bunny Trail Mix

-Mix together popcorn, mini marshmallows, pastel-colored candies, and pretzels for a sweet-and-salty snack.
-Recipe here.
+Toss together popcorn, mini marshmallows, pastel candies, pretzels, and a handful of chocolate chips for a sweet-and-salty snack everyone will love.

 14. Jello Easter Eggs